-Now is the time to rapidly install a flexible culture – quick and effective at decision-making, skills-building and collaborating.
+- Ingrain a culture of learning: now is the time to rapidly install a flexible culture – quick and effective at decision-making, skills-building and collaborating.
 Creating a learning culture will require the revision of many traditional hierarchical business cultures so that younger or newer employees can learn without fear.

-Create cross-team communities and bridge silos.
+- Collaboration: create cross-team communities and bridge silos.
 This can be done even when working remotely, as technology allows teams to dip into virtual meetings and to learn more about their colleagues’ roles in other departments.

-Be prepared for a fast-changing future.
+- Agility: be prepared for a fast-changing future.
 Organisations in Asia must adapt with speed to changing consumer preferences and technology, and balance the needs of both stakeholders and shareholders.
 A digital world runs at a rapid pace, so new ideas need to be thought up and tested quickly.

-Organisations that invest in their people will be the ones ready to face the future of transformation in Asia.
+- Resilience: organisations that invest in their people will be the ones ready to face the future of transformation in Asia.
 It is vital to embrace the ever-changing world of technology but this will not be sustainable without first unlocking the power of your people.
 Change is not limited to the world of technology.
 Asian companies must also focus on ESG principles, upskilling, retaining talent, adopting new ways of working and challenging new competitors.

 For leaders, contending with such immense change requires a new and powerful 21st century skillset.
 Put simply, change has become the constant.